top of page

 • Acid grassland

-Combined, these provide food, shelter, and breeding areas that support the wider food web, from pollinators to birds, bats, and small mammals.
+Together, these habitats provide food, shelter, and breeding areas that support the wider food web, from pollinators to birds, bats, and small mammals.

 A Partnership With Purpose

-Our collaboration with Make It Wild is built on shared values: restoring habitats, increasing biodiversity, and encouraging others to appreciate the value of the natural world.
-Make It Wild’s ethos is clear; support biodiversity first, and inspire people to love nature second.
+Our collaboration with Make It Wild is rooted in shared values: restoring habitats, increasing biodiversity, and encouraging appreciation for the natural world.
+Make It Wild’s ethos is clear: support biodiversity first, and inspire people to love nature second.

 Together, we’ve committed to:

-This is a collaboration rooted in action, not just intention.
+This collaboration is grounded in action, not just intention.

 A partnership that's rooted in action and not just intention.